 - providing the NEDSS Base System (NBS), a CDC-developed information system, to help reporting jurisdictions manage reportable disease data and send notifiable diseases data to CDC using Public Health Information Network (PHIN) standards.

-Today, 46 states, New York City, and Washington, D.C., use a NEDSS-compatible system to send case notifications to NNDSS.
+Today, all 50 states and Washington, D.C., use a NEDSS-compatible system to send case notifications to NNDSS.
 To be considered NEDSS compatible, states must have information systems meeting these requirements:

 - disease data entry directly through an Internet browser-based system, thereby creating a database accessible by health investigators and public health professionals,